-A urinary tract infection (UTI) is defined as an infection in any part of the urinary system – kidneys, ureters, bladder and urethra.
+A urinary tract infection (UTI) is an infection that can occur in any part of the urinary system, including the kidneys, ureters, bladder, and urethra.
 It is the most common bacterial infection in both community and hospital-based settings.
-Escherichia coli (E. coli) is the bacterium which causes the vast majority of UTIs.
+Escherichia coli (E. coli) is the bacterium responsible for causing the majority of UTIs.

 What are the signs and symptoms of a UTI?